theHostileNegotiator/KWBandage/PatchNotes.md

 1. The rockets fired would only come out of one rocket pod
 	* Changed bone names so burst would alternate between pods
 #### Harvester
-1. Black Hand variant could not be cloaked with NOD Cloaking Field special power
+1. Black Hand variant could not be cloaked with NOD Cloaking Field Support Power
 	* Restored ability for it to be cloaked and defaulted parameters
 #### Avatar
 1. Particle System when in REALLYDAMAGED mode was not shown when using Kane's Edition Skin
 	* Fixed Model Condition States
 2. Could not comandeer MOK Attack Bike technology
-	* Included MOK Attack Bike to be targeted in special power
+	* Included MOK Attack Bike to be targeted in Special Ability
 3. Caputuring MOK Avatar Husk would spawn NOD Avatar instead of MOK Avatar
 	* Changed OCL to spawn MOK Avatar
 4. Flame weapon particle effects would still be used when EMPed